 The London Aquatics Centre, Queen Elizabeth Olympic Park was at the centre of the excitement during the London 2012 Olympic and Paralympic Games and now is a vibrant and accessible facility open to the whole community.

-Following its transformation after the Games, it has undergone an extensive transformation and reopened to the general public on 1 March 2014.
-This world class venue houses two 50m Olympic sized pools, a 25m diving pool with boards and platforms up to 10m, dry diving zone, a state-of-the-art 50 station gym, a cafe and crèche.
+Following its transformation after the Games, it has undergone an extensive transformation and re-opened to the general public on 1 March 2014.
+This world class venue houses two 50m Olympic sized pools, a 25m diving pool with boards and platforms up to 10m, dry diving zone, a state-of-the-art 90 station gym, a cafe and crèche.

-The venue is open to everyone and hosts a variety of activities including fitness and family swim sessions, brand new inflatable fun sessions not seen before in this country, swimming and diving lessons, as well as inclusive community sessions.
+The venue is open to everyone and hosts a variety of activities including fitness and family swim sessions, inflatable fun sessions, swimming and diving lessons, as well as inclusive community sessions.
 It also hosts a range of national and international sporting events.

 The London Aquatics Centre was originally designed by world-renowned, award winning architect Zaha Hadid in 2004.